avnen7/landing-page/README.md

-# Landing Page
+# Odin | Landing Page

 ## Description

-This project showcases my knowledge of *css flexbox* by creating a landing page from scratch while following certain instructions such as the overall structure of the page as well as using specific fonts, sizes and colors.
+This project showcases my knowledge of *css flexbox* by creating a landing page from scratch while following specific instructions such as the overall structure of the page as well as using specific fonts, sizes and colors.
 The project was made using a **1280x1024** resolution screen.

 You can view the [**live version here**](https://avnen7.github.io/odin-landing-page/)